getzlab/getzlab.github.io/README.md

 Instead of merging your changes directly to the `master` branch, you will create a pull request.

 After pushing your branch to the repo, go to github and create a pull request, naming cbirger as the reviewer.
-(Eventually reviewer responsibilities will be shared across multiple lab members.)  **When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to staging.**  Once a pull request is approved, it will be merged to staging, where cbirger can review all accumulated updates before he merges them to master.
+(Eventually reviewer responsibilities will be shared across multiple lab members.)  **When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to master.**  Once a pull request is approved, it will be merged to master.
 It is the merge to master that results in the publication of the new contento to the lab's public website.

-A couple of hours after your pull request is approved and completed (after cbirger has had a chance to merge staging to master) check to make sure your updates to the public site [www.getzlab.org](http://www.getzlab.org) appear the way you intended.
+A couple of minutes after your pull request is approved and completed, check to make sure your updates to the public site [www.getzlab.org](http://www.getzlab.org) appear the way you intended.

-Don't forget to make your changes on a personal staging branch so they can be reviewed before merging onto staging and, finally, to master!
+Don't forget to make your changes on a personal staging branch so they can be reviewed before merging into master!

 ## Changing look and feel